[UPDATED: 21 June 2013]

 Peace Corp Material:

 By far the most current and widely available material comes from the Peace Corp.
 They provide a pre-departure pack that includes a study manual and accompanying MP3s.
-I have provided links below.
+It is far from comprehensive, but it does a great job of getting you used to the language and introducing you to basic phrases.
+You won’t be able to communicate with just this material, but you will be able to be polite.
+Here are the links to the pre-departure materials:

 The above material is the most current, but it is not the most comprehensive.
-You can also benefit from their older publications.
+You may also benefit from their older publications.

 Unfortunately, I have not been able to come across a single print resource that effectively pulls together everything you need to learn the language (especially if you are trying to teach yourself.)
-However, I have found these three books, when used together, provide a great base to build on.
+However, I have found the books listed below, when used together, provide a great base to build on.
 I have provided links to the Amazon and Google Books pages so you can get the details on the books (ISBN, book cover, etc.)

 - Handbook of siSwati – Published 1991, 175 pages.
 This is a course book for classes at UNISA and thus takes a more academic approach.
 This is where you are going to learn about grammatical structure and parsing.
 (Amazon | Google)